 You’ll have a choice between seafood entrees, like the trout, salmon or the traditional fish-and-chips, different salads, sandwiches, sauerbraten and wiener schnitzel on the tradition menu.
 The menu has a section for “lighter fare” for those who are keeping an eye on their eating.

-But we were out to check the restaurant’s game menu, which is only available until Jan.
-31. It’s a little pricier than the regular entrees, but for the chance to try ostrich, bison, boar, venison or pheasant, it’s worth the expense.
-My dining partner noted, “While the game menu is a little pricier [between $20.50 and $26.50] than restaurants I’m accustomed to going to regularly, it is well worth the price, not only because of the novelty of eating game in a casual setting, but the portions are very generous not only in size, but in flavor and taste.”
+But we were out to check the restaurant’s game menu, which is only available until January 31.
+It’s a little pricier than the regular entrees, but for the chance to try ostrich, bison, boar, venison or pheasant, it’s worth the expense.
+My dining partner noted, “While the game menu is a little pricier (between $20.50 and $26.
+50) than restaurants I’m accustom to going to regularly, it is well worth the price, not only because of the novelty of eating game in a casual setting, but the portions are very generous not only in size, but in flavor and taste.”

 This time, we began our meal with an order of the restaurant’s Rosti, a potato pancake with onions and ham.
 A single portion is large enough for two people—I found I was too stuffed to finish my actual meal, but the restaurant wrapped my remaining food—which is something to keep in mind, depending on your order.
 Despite being fried, it’s not greasy.
 It’s a little hard to share neatly, my dining partner felt, but we both enjoyed it.

 Our meals, both venison, arrived shortly after.
-I opted for the Reh Pfeffer, which translates to “deer pepper”, a stew with mushrooms and pearl onions that's served with Spaetzel and red cabbage.
+I opted for the Reh Pfeffer, which translates to “deer pepper”, a stew with mushrooms and pearl onions that served with Spaetzel and red cabbage.

-It’s more of a meat-and-gravy dish than what’s traditionally thought of as a stew, but that’s a good thing.
-It’s also incredibly flavorful, and the venison is tender.
+It’s more of a meat-and-gravy dish than what’s traditionally thought of as a stew, but that’s good thing.
+It’s also incredibly flavorful, and the venison tender.